×

 Identifying Trigger Points

-The Role of the Greater and Lesser Occipital Nerves
+The Role of Greater and Lesser Occipital Nerves

 Alleviating Neck Pain Through Trigger Point Therapy